 Your physician is not required to agree to a restriction that you may request.
-If your physician believes it is in your best interest to permit use and disclosure of your protected health information, your protected health information will not be restricted.
+If physician believes it is in your best interest to permit use and disclosure of your protected health information, your protected health information will not be restricted.
 If your physician does agree to the requested restriction, we may not use or disclose your protected health information in violation of that restriction unless it is needed to provide emergency treatment.
 With this in mind, please discuss any restriction you wish to request with your physician.
 You may request a restriction by contacting the Front Office Manager.

-You have the right to restrict information given to your third party payer if you fully pay for the services out of your pocket.
-If you pay in full for services out of your own pocket, you can request that the information regarding the services not be disclosed to your third party payer since no claim is being made against the third party payer.
+You have the right to restrict information given to your third party payer if you fully pay for the services out of your own pocket, you can request that the information regarding the services not be disclosed to your third party payer since no claim is being made against the third party payer.